How to Build an MVP App in 2021 (Easy 5-Step Guide)

 - Listing Your MVP Features

-List all the features you wish to include in your product at this point before starting building the MVP.
-Upon completion of the building process, your search for the MVP features list.
+List all the features you wish to include in your product at this point before starting to build the MVP.
+Before completion of the building process, your search for the MVP features list begins.

 You need to prioritize them when you have a list of features for every MVP point.
 Asking yourself questions like, What do my users want, to prioritize MVP features?
 Do I deliver something useful to them? and so on.